OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 because the compile types are not used to find the procedure.

-The majority of the system functions are known at compile time to return values of a certain SQL type (e.g.: LEFT is known to return VARCHAR, ATOI returns INTEGER etc).
-But there are some (e.g.: AREF) that may return values of more than one type.
+The majority of the system functions are known at compile time to return values of a certain SQL type (e.g., LEFT is known to return VARCHAR, ATOI returns INTEGER, etc.).
+But there are some (e.g., AREF) that may return values of more than one type.
 The Virtuoso server does type arithmetic for scalar expressions at compile time already (to be able to supply columns types of a result set to ODBC clients for example), but